Webform

 A Survivorship Care Plan is an individualized plan that provides you with a summary of your cancer treatments and puts forth a plan for you after treatment.
 The plan and summary can range in complexity from a lengthy, medical document to a one-page summary.
 While you may be excited to finish treatment and put the experience behind you, it is important to have a record of your treatments and a path to follow as your move forward after treatment.

-In 2006 the Institute of Medicine issued the report, From Cancer Patient to Cancer Survivor: Lost in Transition.
-The report recommended that all patients completing primary treatment should be provided with a comprehensive care summary and a follow-up plan that are clearly and effectively explained.
+The Institute of Medicine recommends that all patients completing primary treatment should be provided with a comprehensive care summary and a follow-up plan that are clearly and effectively explained.
 The plan will inform you and your health care providers of the long-term effects of prostate cancer and its treatment, identify support resources in the community, and provide guidance on follow-up care, prevention, and health maintenance.
-Click here to visit the Institute of Medicine and learn more about the report.

 Key elements of a survivorship plan